 Now it’s time to change the emotion of the image and to do this I will work in the Split Toning Panel.

-Adjusting the Hue slider first and set it to 50 and then drag the slider to the left side to set the Saturation to 20.
-But, I will not make any adjustments in the Balance Slider because the image color will become more complicated if I do this.
+Adjust the Hue slider first and set it to 50 and then drag the slider to the left side to set the Saturation to 20.
+But, I will not make any adjustments to the Balance Slider because the image color will become more complicated if I do this.

 In the Shadow option, I put the Hue and Saturation level to 205 and 10, respectively.
 This way, the highlights will get a yellow or orange look, and the shadows will get a bluish look.

 Now it is time to start working with the Graduated Filter.